developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/licensing/index.md

 ---
 ##Overview

-Enterprise Browser is free to download and use for evaluation purposes, but deployment requires a license issued by Zebra Technologies for each device being used.
-Enterprise Browser licensing is per-device; each license permits one device to run an unlimited number of Enterprise Browser applications on that device.This guide explains the steps required to obtain a license to deploy Enterprise Browser for commercial use and and how to apply that license to devices.
+Enterprise Browser is free to download and use for evaluation purposes.
+Commercial deployment to devices requires a license issued by Zebra Technologies for each device or deployment.
+Depending on the license type, each license permits an unlimited number of Enterprise Browser applications to run on a single device or on all devices in a deployment.
+This guide explains the process of obtaining a license to deploy Enterprise Browser for commercial use and and how to apply that license to devices.

-###1.
-Contact a Reseller
+###I. Contact a Reseller
-[Visit Zebra's Enterprise Browser Product Page](https://www.zebra.com/us/en/products/software/mobile-computers/mobile-app-utilities/enterprise-browser.html) and select one of the contact methids for Zebra Technologies or a local Zebra Technologies reseller.
+[Visit Zebra's Enterprise Browser Product Page](https://www.zebra.com/us/en/products/software/mobile-computers/mobile-app-utilities/enterprise-browser.html) and select one of the methods for contacting Zebra directly or engaging with a reseller or partner.

-Or select one the following Zebra resources:
+**Alternatively, select one of the following Zebra resources**:

 * **[Find a Zebra Partner](https://www.zebra.com/us/en/partners/find-a-zebra-partner.html) -** form for submitting an inquiry via the web